pcote/LearningMachine/README.md

 4. Finally, click the "Add Exercise" button that appears below the answer field in the dialog box.
 This will add your exercise to the list of exercises.

-#### Drilling yourself on exercises
+#### Drilling Yourself on Exercises

 A key part of the "exercise view" of Learning Machine is the exercise list.
 You can assess yourself on anything by doing the following.

 1. Click on an exercise from the exercise list.
 2. The question will pop up in a dialog box.
 Consider what the answer would be to that question.
-Push "Click for Anser" when you are ready to see the answer.
+Push "Click for Answer" when you are ready to see the answer.
-3. The question and answer will show up in another dialog box with sme buttons to pick from.
+3. The question and answer will show up in another dialog box with some buttons to pick from.
 Click the one that reflects how you felt that you did.
 If you don't want to self-rate right now, just click anywhere outside the dialog box.

 Every time you choose an answer to a question, that answer will be recorded in your history.